Nevro-Pat/Nevro-Pat/README.md

 - 👋 Hi, I’m @Nevro-Pat
 - 👀 I’m interested in YES
-- 🌱 I’m currently learning how to use git
+- 🌱 I’m currently learning how to basic
 - 💞️ I’m looking to collaborate on huuu
-- 📫 How to reach me YES
+- 📫 How to reach me ?
+YES

 <!---
 Nevro-Pat/Nevro-Pat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.